 Lumps and irregularities are more common on the handle of the JTX kettlebell, while the orb part is covered in neoprene.
-This cover is well fitted, though, even after quite a few uses it didn’t come off or slid around the cast iron core.
-The cover is thick and as long as you won’t drag the kettlebell on concrete, it’s unlikely the cover would suffer significant damage.
+This cover is well fitted, though, even after quite a few uses, it didn’t come off or slide around the cast iron core.
+The cover is thick, and as long as you won’t drag the kettlebell on concrete, it’s unlikely the cover will suffer significant damage.

 The Bowflex SelectTech 840 is six kettlebells in one and delivers a good workout experience, especially if you perform mainly two handed kettlebell exercises.
 It is rather bulky to work out with, though, and the open-bottom construction of this adjustable kettlebell takes some getting used to.

-If you have more money to burn, consider buying the Eleiko Training Kettlebell instead of either of the kettlebells mentioned above.
-Eleiko is famous for its high quality standard, no wonder you’ll often see Eleiko weights at official competitions.
+If you have more money to burn, consider buying the Eleiko Training Kettlebell (opens in new tab) (retailer link) instead of either of the kettlebells mentioned above.
+Eleiko is famous for its high-quality standard, no wonder you’ll often see Eleiko weights at official competitions.
 The price is slightly higher but for the premium, you’ll get kettlebells that are not only drop dead gorgeous but also highly functional.